MicrosoftDocs/azure-reference-other/studio-module-reference/data-input-and-output.md

 [!INCLUDE [studio-ui-applies-label](../includes/studio-ui-applies-label.md)]

-This article lists the modules that you can use for importing and exporting data and models in Azure Machine Learning Studio (classic).
+This article lists the modules that you can use for importing and exporting data and models in Machine Learning Studio (classic).

 In addition to using modules, you can directly upload and download datasets from local files on your computer or network.
-For more information, see [Upload existing data into an Azure Machine Learning experiment](/azure/machine-learning/studio/walkthrough-2-upload-data).
+For more information, see [Upload existing data into an Machine Learning experiment](/azure/machine-learning/studio/walkthrough-2-upload-data).

 Here are some of the sources you can use to import and export data and models in Machine Learning Studio (classic):